 As representatives for the property owners, the directors oversee a $20 million business with real estate values of $3.2 billion.
 Board members are familiar with and abide by the bylaws, rules and regulations of the governing documents of the association.
 They participate in annual education and training and are up to date on the laws, including the Davis-Stirling Act, which went into effect in January 2014.
 Current board members come from a wide variety of backgrounds and represent an impressive range of professional expertise.

 But who exactly are the board members?
 Our board is made up of people just like you.
 They live in Tahoe Donner either full- or part-time, they visit and enjoy our amenities, and they want only the best for our community as whole.
-In June 2016, two new board members were elected (bios to come soon).
+In June 2016, two new board members were elected.
 Our five board members currently include Steve Miller, Jeff Bonzon, Ron Wulff, Darius Brooks and Jeff Schwerdtfeger.

 Jeff Bonzon, President

 Jeff Bonzon also brings extensive experience to the board.
-With 34 years under his belt in finance and corporate banking, including five years on the finance committee, Bonzon is now enjoying his first year as a board member.
+With 34 years under his belt in finance and corporate banking, including five years on the finance committee, Bonzon is now enjoying his presidency on the board.

-As the newest member, Bonzon is learning firsthand what it means to be a member of the board.
+Bonzon knows firsthand what it means to be a member of the board.
 “The board is charged with the responsibility of acting in the best interests of all our members, not just the loudest or the largest groups,” he said.
 “We help set the vision and direction of the association, to ensure that we provide our members with the activities and environment they desire: our full-timers with a comfortable and enjoyable year-round living environment, and our second-home owners with the recreational activities they seek.”

 Bonzon has had the privilege of being both a full-time and second-homeowner of Tahoe Donner, so he relates easily with both sides of our community.
 He became a vacation owner with his wife Carolyn in 1991 and they moved here full time in 2004.
 But even with the permanent move, he still makes time to catch all the Giants games in San Francisco, including all three World Series.
 Since moving here, Bonzon has enjoyed several amenities Tahoe Donner has to offer, including Tahoe Donner Golf Course, playing bocce ball at Northwoods Clubhouse and dining at The Lodge Restaurant & Pub, where he can’t can’t get enough of the short ribs.